[Last updated January 2015]

 You should also avoid commemorative coins.
 These are usually produced in limited quantity to artificially create rarity.
-One exception is the US Mint who has produced millions of modern commemorative coins, mostly 50 Cents silver.
+One exception is the US Mint who has produced millions of modern commemorative coins, mostly 50 Cents silver (Half Dollars).
 Commemoratives tend to come in confusing weights and fineness, and often have gimmicky designs.
 Many government owned mints in places like the Isle of Man, Singapore, and France churn out these types of coins charging massive premiums to the actual precious metal content.
 There is no compelling economic reason to buy these coins for their precious metals value.
 Buyers of these coins could find it difficult to sell them in the future.

 Scams and dishonest dealers